RadArcadeKid/CoffeeGhostGame/Process/README.md

 * Basic customer movement scripts

 #### What we did during the work day today
-Luckily, we worked on our various portions of this separately on our own branches/systems, so we merged all of our various scripts and peices together on the master.
-Today, we continued to work on CoffeeGhost and worked to merge all of our separate changes onto a single build.
+Today, we continued to work on CoffeeGhost and worked to merge all of our separate changes onto a single build (*finally!*).
 We currently have a basic customer script that deals with tables, a basic ghost asset with a coffee, a movement script, and a basic map with basic collision.
 We also did a lot of planning in terms of the scope of how the collisions, customer logic, and coffee logic will work.
 (Seperate scripts still need to be written)